What is Tea Allergy?

 Tea Allergy is not common, while not unheard of.
 However, it may cause an allergic reaction in most people.
 Usually, people face allergies or intolerance to tea.

 Whether it is hot or cold, caffeinated, or flavourer, nothing is quiet than a cup of tea- if you are not allergic to it.
+Tea is one of the most widely consumed beverages in the world, which has been known to people for several millennia.
+Tea Allergy is not common.
+It is a bad reaction of body immune system.

 According to the (FAO) Food and Agriculture Organization of the United Nation.
 Tea is one of the most widely consumed beverages in the world, which has been known to people for several millennia.